nliaquin/linux-guides/dwm-installation.md

 ### Step 4b | Configuring dwm for lightdm
 Run the following command to install lightdm:
 > sudo apt install lightdm

+On Arch distros, you'll want
+> sudo pacman -S xorg xorg-xinit lightdm lightdm-gtk-greeter

 We don't really have to navigate anywhere to do this next part, you can simply run the following command:
 > sudo vim /usr/share/xsessions/dwm.desktop

 What we're doing is creating a file recognized by lightdm as a *desktop entry* for dwm.
 Installing Xfce4 or Gnome will always create desktop entries for you, but dwm requires us to set it up ourselves.
 Press *i* or the *insert* key to enter write mode in this file, then enter the following information: